 The court's caseloads, or the number of trials ahead of your matter, determine when a trial will be held.
 Before trial, both sides have the opportunity to file motions based on procedure or take depositions, all of which take considerable time.

 For criminal activities such as counterfeiting, trademark owners can work with legal authorities to enforce trademark rights.
 Infringers may face criminal charges as a result.
 This action is usually a deterrent against further violations.

 A court has several possible remedies at its disposal should you prove successful in a trademark infringement case.

 First, a court can order damages such as the cost of litigation, attorney's fees, and any profits the defendant made from illegally using the trademark.

 Second, a court could order the defendant to stop indefinitely using the infringing mark.
 In many cases, this is called an injunction and is likely to be a part of the court's order.

 Finally, a court can order the destruction of all infringing items.
 Depending on the court, there may be more remedies, but these are the most common.

 - What is Included in the Application?

 - Intake Form: Meeting With an Attorney to Trademark a Business Name

-You don’t have own a famous shoe brand to be able to protect you trademark in court.
+You don't have to own a famous shoe brand to be able to protect your trademark in court.
 If you believe your trademark is being used without your permission, you might have a case and your day in court.
-If you want to learn more about your options, speak with a trademark lawyer in your jurisdiction today and find out what options you may have.
+If you want to learn more about trademark protection, speak with a trademark attorney in your jurisdiction today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help